 With everything else going on during your move, what you don't need is added financial stress.
 Although it's easy to underestimate moving-related expenses, you can do a lot to keep costs under control, starting with a carefully planned budget.
 The next time you face a relocation, think ahead, plan thoughtfully and follow these suggestions to stay in financial control from start to finish.

-- To plan your budget, you need the most up-to-date information on allowances.
-Find it at the Defense Travel Management Office website, keeping in mind that service members and Department of Defense (DoD) civilian employees have different allowances.
-The Defense Accounting and Finance Service (DFAS) website has complete information on pay and travel benefits for both service members and civilian employees.
+- To prepare your spending, you need the most up-to-date information on allowances.
+Find it at the Defense Travel Management Office website, keeping in mind that service members and DoD civilian employees have different allowances.
+The Defense Accounting and Finance Service website has complete information on pay and travel benefits for both service members and civilian employees.

-- The Relocation Budget Planner is a downloadable spreadsheet you can use to develop and manage a budget, set up to help calculate the difference between expected benefits and allowances and the actual costs associated with the move.
-Take the Budget Planner to your relocation/financial counselor at the Family Center for professional assistance.
+- The Relocation Budget Planner is a downloadable spreadsheet you can use to develop and manage a spending plan.
+It is set up to help calculate the difference between expected benefits and allowances and the actual costs associated with the move.
+Take the budget planner to the relocation office or financial counselor at the military and family support center for professional assistance.

 - If you are moving overseas, keep track of the currency conversion so that you know what you're spending in actual dollars.

 - Lastly, you should also track your moving expenses for tax purposes, if you itemize.
 Be sure to record both expenses and reimbursements.